browserengineering/book/book/glossary.md

 resources, but so are many of their component parts, such as scripts, images, and style sheets.

-*Web site*: A collection of web pages that together provide some user service.
+*Website*: A collection of web pages that together provide some user service.

 *WWW*: World Wide Web.
 A name for the network of web pages built on